brycewray/hugo-site/content/posts/2020/03/coherence-covid-19.md

 This is the third weekend of the month when the U.S.A. began to grasp just how big a deal that [COVID-19 a/k/a novel coronavirus](https://www.cdc.gov/coronavirus/2019-nCoV/index.html) was going to be.
 It's been a head-snapping experience for your friendly writer, just as it doubtless has been for almost all of you, wherever you are.

 Just two weekends ago, my vain hope for a restful weekend ended when [our first grandchild was born](/posts/2020/03/welcome-sweet-little-early-bird) nearly a month earlier than predicted.
-We now know that was an astoundingly fortunate happenstance rather than the *oh-I-hope-she-didn't-arrive-too-early* that we initially believed it to be.[^Kennedy] Indeed, just as I was helping our son-in-law haul all their stuff down in preparation for the trip home, the hospital was setting up the beginnings of its check-all-visitors-for-the-virus operation in the lobby.
+We now know that was an astoundingly fortunate happenstance rather than the *oh-I-hope-she-didn't-arrive-too-early* that we initially believed it to be.[^Cuter] Indeed, just as I was helping our son-in-law haul all their stuff down in preparation for the trip home, the hospital was setting up the beginnings of its check-all-visitors-for-the-virus operation in the lobby.
 Even though we were outside the building only a moment as he loaded the vehicle, we had to pass muster upon our re-entry---attesting to our neither having COVID-19 symptoms nor having been out of the U.S.A. recently (specific other countries were mentioned, but I frankly didn't understand what the person asking said through her somewhat ill-fitting mask).

-[^Kennedy]: And she's still fine, by the way, gaining weight and getting cuter with every new photo our daughter and son-in-law send.
+[^Cuter]: And she's still fine, by the way, gaining weight and getting cuter with every new photo our daughter and son-in-law send.

 That was my first encounter with any anti-COVID-19 measures.